nikcleju/DSP_Course/Labs/Test/LabTest.md

         +\frac{1}{9}x[i+1,j-1] + \frac{1}{9}x[i+1,j] + \frac{1}{9}x[i+1,j+1]
 \end{split}$$

   Ignore the first and last row/column, if needed.

-	Display the resulting image in a new window.
-How did it change?
+  Display the resulting image in a new window

 ## Lab 4